 I’m so glad that I managed to make the trip to Cala Goloritzé happen, and in the end, the crazy hike to get there made the day even more memorable.
 It’s the journey as well as the destination, right?!

 When you reach Baunei, follow the signs for ‘Golgo’ and Cooperativa Goloritzé.
 It’s around a 25-minute drive to the Golgo Plateau, where you will see a sign pointing right towards Cala Goloritzé.
 Follow the dirt road until you reach the car park, leave the car and then walk towards Bar Su Porcheddu.
 The hike starts just behind the car park at the bar and takes roughly 1 to 1½ hours.
 The hike back up is fairly hard-going so remember to give yourself more time to make it back up in the daylight – you don’t want to get lost in the dark on the trail!

 Take plenty of water and wear trainers or hiking boots if possible.
 I took flip-flops to change into at the beach.

-I researched boat rental and tours in Santa Maria Navarrese – which is a 15 minute drive from Baunei.
-There are plenty of rental companies, but if you’re here during off-peak season like me, some will only hire or offer tours on certain days.
+I researched boat rental and tours in Santa Maria Navarrese – which is a 15-minute drive from Baunei.
+There are plenty of rental companies, but if you’re here during the off-peak season like me, some will only hire or offer tours on certain days.
 You can also hire a boat from Cala Gonone and Arbatax.

 The best ones I’ve found so far are Nautica Centro Sub and Fuorirotta Charter.
 For later in my trip, I’ve been looking at between 60-90 euros to hire a boat by myself for one day.